Generic Name: fingolimod hydrochloride

 Following the second dose, a further decrease in heart rate may occur when compared to the heart rate prior to the second dose, but this change is of a smaller magnitude than that observed following the first dose.
 With continued dosing, the heart rate returns to baseline within 1 month of chronic treatment.
 Clinical data indicate effects of Gilenya on heart rate are maximal after the first dose although milder effects on heart rate may persist for, on average, 2 to 4 weeks after initiation of therapy at which time heart rate generally returns to baseline.
 Physicians should continue to be alert to patient reports of cardiac symptoms.

 Initiation of Gilenya treatment has resulted in transient AV conduction delays.
-In controlled clinical trials, adverse reactions of first-degree AV block (prolonged PR interval on ECG) following the first dose were reported in 0.1% of patients receiving Gilenya 0.5 mg, but in no patient on placebo.
-Second-degree AV blocks following the first dose were also identified in 0.1% of patients receiving Gilenya 0.5 mg, but in no patient on placebo.
+In controlled clinical trials, first-degree AV block after the first dose occurred in 4.7% of patients receiving Gilenya and 1.6% of patients on placebo.
 In a study of 697 patients with available 24-hour Holter monitoring data after their first dose (N=351 receiving Gilenya and N=346 on placebo), second-degree AV blocks (Mobitz Types I [Wenckebach] or 2:1 AV blocks) occurred in 4% (N=14) of patients receiving Gilenya and 2% (N=7) of patients on placebo.
 Of the 14 patients receiving Gilenya, 7 patients had 2:1 AV block (5 patients within the first 6 hours postdose and 2 patients after 6 hours postdose).
 All second degree AV blocks on placebo were Mobitz Type I and occurred after the first 12 hours postdose.
 The conduction abnormalities were usually transient and asymptomatic, and resolved within the first 24 hours on treatment, but they occasionally required treatment with atropine or isoproterenol.